elmahio/documentation/docs/uptime-monitoring-troubleshooting.md

 ---
 title: Uptime Monitoring Troubleshooting
-description: Common problems and solutions than can happen when using elmah.io Uptime Monitoring.
+description: Common problems and solutions that can happen when using elmah.io Uptime Monitoring.
+Learn how to solve problems on Cloudflare and more in this article.
 ---

 # Uptime Monitoring Troubleshooting